-This error usually occurs when performing a migration to OneDrive for Business using user credentials and the collection doesn’t exist or has incorrect permissions.
-If the collection does not exist, MigrationWiz is unable to create the user collection while connection with user credentials.
+Cause: This error usually occurs when performing a migration to OneDrive for Business via user credentials when the collection doesn’t exist or has incorrect permissions.
+If the collection does not exist, MigrationWiz is unable to create the user collection while connecting with user credentials.

-The end user needs to log in to his Office 365 portal and click on OneDrive and follow the steps to complete the creation of his OneDrive collection.
-He also needs to verify that he has enough permissions to write data in his OneDrive.
+Resolution: The end user needs to log in to their Office 365 portal, click on OneDrive, and follow the steps to complete the creation of their OneDrive collection.
+They also need to verify that they have enough permissions to write data in their OneDrive.

 If the error persists, check the name of the collection within Office 365, by following the steps below:

 - Log in to http://portal.office.com as an administrator.